Vaccination of whole Brazilian city spares it from shortages

 Inês Aparecida Giolo, 61, was among among the first participants in the study, receiving her shot Wednesday morning at a school near her home.

 “It’s a lot of joy, because it’s not just me, it’s for the whole city.
-So we are very happy,” said Giolo, a homemaker.
+So we are very happy,” said Giolo.

 The idea of vaccinating an entire city came about last year, during the pandemic’s peak, as a means to obtain answers to countless questions in an organized manner, according to Dimas Covas, director of Sao Paulo’s Butantan Institute, which is distributing the CoronaVac vaccines and is a partner in the experiment.